cgamer21000/flappy/public/README.md

+#
-# Main Phaser Game Directory
+Main Phaser Game Directory

+Test

 This is where we put everything that will end up in the game: